powersplay/isam/readme.md

 ## Overview

-Docker Solution Briefs enable you to integrate the Docker Enterprise Edition (EE) container platform with popular 3rd party ecosystem solutions for networking, load balancing, storage, logging and monitoring, access management, and more.
+Docker Solution Briefs enable you to integrate the Docker Enterprise Edition (EE) container platform with popular 3rd party ecosystem solutions for networking, load balancing, storage, logging, monitoring, and access management.
 This Solution Brief describes basic information about how to obtain, configure, and deploy IBM Security Access Manager via Kubernetes on Docker Enterprise Edition.

 This Solution Brief follows the structure, setup, and process described by IBM's blog [Running ISAM on IBM Cloud](https://www.ibm.com/blogs/sweeden/running-isam-ibm-cloud/).
 This blog explains, in detail, the purpose and function of each command of the deployment.
 The purpose of this Solution Brief is to layer-on the steps to implement IBM Security Access Manager 9.0.5.0 on Docker Enterprise Edition 2.0.
 To simplify the process and avoid overlap and redundancy, this guide provides scripts that can be used for easy setup.